Eating Disorder Treatment

 - Brain impairment over time

-People with bulimia nervosa tend to have either compulsive overeating, binge eating, or both.
-The result is a lack of control over the need to consume.
-Additionally, the individual may make themselves sick to avoid gaining weight.
+Bulimia nervosa is characterized by a cycle of compulsive overeating and binge eating followed by a purge.
+These compensatory actions often take the form of laxatives, fasting, vomiting, or excessive exercise.
+The result is a lack of control over the need to consume and the need to make themselves sick to avoid gaining weight.
 Those diagnosed with bulimia consume excessive amounts of food in uncontrollable outbursts.
-Binge eating is often followed by compensatory actions, such as laxatives, fasting, vomiting, or excessive exercise.
 Bulimia nervosa sufferers might be slim, average weight, or even obese.
 Eating binges might occur many times each day for months on end.

 There are a host of emotional issues related to eating disorders.
-For example, people with these disorders often have poor body image, which leads to low self-esteem.
-In addition, sufferers feel out of control of their behaviors, feel guilty or shameful about eating, and distance themselves from family and friends.
-Symptoms include:
+For example, people with these disorders frequently have poor body image and body dysmorphia, which lead to low self-esteem.
+In addition, people suffering from eating disorders feel out of control of their behaviors, feel guilty or shameful about eating, and distance themselves from family and friends.

 - Chronically inflamed and sore throat

 - Swollen salivary glands in the neck and jaw area

 - Worn tooth enamel and increasingly sensitive and decaying teeth as a result of exposure to stomach acid

 - Acid reflux disorder and other gastrointestinal problems

 - Intestinal distress and irritation from laxative abuse

 - Severe dehydration from purging of fluids